Introduction

 We may share data with the following categories of service providers, solely to operate the Service:

-• Cloudflare — hosting, content delivery, and security (global edge network)
+- Hosting and content-delivery provider — hosting, delivery, and security (global edge network)

 We may also disclose data if required by law, regulation, legal process, or governmental request, or to protect the rights, safety, or property of Ezergrade, our users, or the public.